wp-plugins/breezing-forms/readme.txt

 [Ask more questions in our forums](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html "BreezingForms Forums")

 == Changelog ==

+= 1.2.5.1 =
+* main plugin code cleanup, added new screenshot and text changes to readme.txt

 = 1.2.4 =
 * Removed deprecated the_editor call for newer WP versions.
 Will now fallback depending on the WP version that is in use.